Vgaurav01/chatbot-task/README.md

    - **Answer:** In 2021, Apple Inc generated a return of XX.XX% on its shareholders' equity.
    - Note: Corresponding information is *Return on Equity (ROE)*

-## Software design
+## Guidelines for Software Design

-- We recommend using the OpenAI ChatGPT API (be careful to not include your API key in the code).
+- We recommend using the OpenAI ChatGPT API.
+Please ensure not to include your API key in the code.
+   - You are welcome to utilize any helpful libraries, such as Microsoft Guidance, LMQL, LangChain, or others.
+However, sending direct prompts to the OpenAI API is also perfectly acceptable.
-- Your solution should be put in public (or private, if you like) Github repository.
+- Please place your solution in a public or private Github repository, as per your preference.
-- Do not modify the CSV files (and do not directly modify the data files, i.e. your program should always read the original files).
+- Refrain from modifying the CSV files.
+Also, do not directly alter the data files; your program should always read the original files.
-- You do not necessarily have to put all of your code inside the function, you can put some code outside of it as well.
+- It's not mandatory to encapsulate all of your code within a function; you can place some code outside of it as well.
-   - In that case, consider using Python *Class* and *Method* instead of a *Function*.
+   - In such cases, consider using Python Class and Method instead of a Function.
-- Feel free to develop in Jupyter notebooks, if you want.
+- Feel free to develop in Jupyter notebooks, if you prefer.
-   - It would be great if you included a Jupyter notebook to demonstrate any exploration you do.
+   - It would be beneficial if you included a Jupyter notebook to demonstrate any exploratory work you undertake.